icornelius/boethius2019/outline-of-dcp.md

 3.p9: True happiness is indivisible.
 Turn from negative to positive inquiry.

-**3.m9: A prayer to the creator**.
+3.m9: A prayer to the creator.
 Verse synopsis of the cosmology of Plato's *Timaeus*.
-This is the centerpiece of the entire work.
+This is **the centerpiece of the entire work**.

 ### The unity of the Good (3.p10--p12)
 3.p10: Argument that true happiness = true goodness = God.
 Every good man is God.